Traction therapy

 Overview of Treatment

 Spinal traction therapy is a physical treatment technique that applies external force to the spinal structure, enlarging the intervertebral space to relieve nerve compression.
-This non-surgical approach is primarily used to treat cervical or lumbar spine conditions, effectively reducing disc protrusion-induced nerve root irritation and improving the biomechanical function of the spine.
+This non-surgical approach is primarily used to treat cervical or lumbar spine disorders, effectively reducing disc protrusion pressure on nerve roots and improving the biomechanical function of the spine.
 Clinically, it is commonly employed in the conservative management of chronic neck pain, sciatica, and herniated discs.

 Types and Mechanisms of Treatment

 Traction therapy can be divided into "mechanical traction" and "dynamic traction."
-Mechanical traction uses specialized equipment to apply a constant force, usually operated by professionals in medical facilities; dynamic traction employs intermittent or rhythmic forces that simulate physiological activity patterns.
-The mechanisms include:
+Mechanical traction uses specialized equipment to apply a constant force, usually operated by professionals in medical settings; dynamic traction employs intermittent or rhythmic forces that simulate physiological activity patterns.
+Its mechanisms include:

-• Increasing intra-disc pressure and intervertebral space to promote disc protrusion reduction
+• Increasing intra-disc pressure and intervertebral space to promote reduction of protrusions

 • Alleviating nerve root adhesions and surrounding tissue edema